 Succession Planning Best Practices

-A great many experts have sought to define a fool-proof process for selecting and preparing new leaders, particularly when it comes to CEO succession planning.
+A great many experts have sought to define a fool-proof process for selecting and preparing new leaders who have top talent, particularly when it comes to CEO succession planning.
 There are variations among these practices, but one common element is the need for training and transfer of critical skills and knowledge.
 Unfortunately, this is often where companies fall short.

 Tremendous effort is put into the selection process, but when it comes to transitions, few organizations have the tools they need to set their new leaders up for success.